Certificate Program in Professional and Technical Writing

 You take classes alongside our undergraduate tech writing majors.
 Classes meet twice a week, are an hour and fifteen minutes long, and generally start between 9:00 am and 1:00 pm.
 Classes are usually not offered in the summer.

-There are currently three required classes: Introduction to Career Writing (E129), Editing for Writers (E106), and Professional and Technical Writing (E107).
-E106 and E107 are not taught every semester, so be sure to plan your schedule accordingly.
+You need two required classes, Editing for Writers (E106), Professional and Technical Writing (E107), and two PTW electives (choose from 105, 110, 111,129, or 157).
+E106 and E107 may not be taught every semester, so be sure to plan your schedule accordingly.
+Electives also vary by semester.
 Additionally, it is STRONGLY recommended that you take Modern English (E103) in your first semester.
 Beyond these courses, most students take an additional writing class in the English Department, and an elective in the field they are interested in joining (Design, Computer Science, Marketing, etc.) Consult the English Department Course Descriptions for further information.

 Pre-registration is not available to Open University students.
 Certificate students should come to the appropriate classroom on the first day of class and let the instructor know they are trying to add.
 As per University policy, full-time SJSU students are given registration priority over Open University students, so if a class is full, it may be unavailable to you.
 Plan your schedule accordingly.